-Acceptance of an applicant for admission to a program leading to a master's degree, a doctoral degree, an educational specialist degree, or a Type 2 graduate certificate programs is determined by the academic unit and the dean of the college in which the program is offered.
-For the following interdepartmental programs, the faculty who are associated with the program, in addition to the faculty of the academic unit, review applications for admission and recommend acceptance of applicants for admission.
-These programs are: Multidepartmental Doctoral Program in Environmental Toxicology, Interdepartmental Program in Ecology, Evolutionary Biology and Behavior, and the Interdepartmental Graduate Programs in Plant Breeding and Genetics.
+Acceptance of an applicant for admission to a program leading to a master's degree, a professional degree, a doctoral degree, an educational specialist degree, or a Type 2 graduate certificate program is determined by the academic unit and the dean of the college, or their designee, in which the program is offered.
+A dean may waive review of applications for any or all programs in their college, and may revoke this waiver at any time.
+For interdepartmental programs, the faculty who are associated with the program may also review applications for admission and recommend acceptance of applicants for admission.